Home » Meal Planning » How to Make Healthy Dinners for Picky Eaters (and Expand Their Palates!)

 Beyond my own little family though, I know that feeding picky kids is super important.
 It's one of the most frequently discussed topics among our subscribers!
 I know this topic can bring on a lot of “mom guilt” and I'm passionate about helping moms feel good about how their feeding their kids!

 I want to tell you a little bit about my philosophy of feeding kids so you know where I'm coming from.
 Then I'll share a no-stress approach to feeding picky kids, along with a food list to help you get started!
+You can also check out my post, There's No Such Thing as Kid Food, for more tips and ideas.

 (A quick note that if your child is experiencing extreme picky eating and you're concerned it's impacting their health or growth, you should always talk to their pediatrician.)